pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`array_backed_grid_buffered`

-This code creates a grid of cells that can be toggled on and off by clicking on them.
-It uses arcade library to display graphics.
-The grid is represented as a two-dimensional list where each cell is either 0 (white) or 1 (green) in color.
-Clicking on a cell changes its color and updates the grid display accordingly.
+This example demonstrates how to use a two-dimensional list/array to create and display a grid on the screen using the Arcade library in Python.
+The grid consists of individual cells that can be toggled between different colors by clicking on them.
+The program sets up a 2D array to represent the grid, where each element corresponds to the color state of a specific cell.
+By updating the array and recreating the shapes based on these values, the display can be efficiently refreshed to reflect the changes made by the user interacting with the grid.

 array_backed_grid_sprites_1.py
 ------------------------------